ossf/wg-dei/README.md

 * Community Office Hours: These are our flagship monthly topic-centered panel discussions.
 Check out our [schedule](https://docs.google.com/spreadsheets/d/1aTAUL4YAlB5a_LCzKp4lAfD6sbUFkr6r5d5r1mlNWvo/edit?gid=0#gid=0) for upcoming sessions!

-* Conference talks: We collaborate with community members and other DEI groups to host panel discussions and meetups at industry conferences.
+* Conference talks: We collaborate with community members and DEI groups to host panel discussions and meetups at industry conferences.
 Feel free to [reach out](#communication-channels) if you'd like to join us at an upcoming conference!

 ## Working Group Info